 Mothers Education Level: In the section of the sheet on mothers, list the information about all mothers living in the household.
-Note down mother's age,
+Note down mother's age, and number of children she has.

-- Tick the Respective box: - o If attended school: Tick the Box if she has ever gone to school. - o If never attended School: Tick the Box if she has never ever gone to school - If Studied, What was the HIGHEST Class Completed: write down the highest Class she has passed?
-Do not write the class from which she left school but the class she has completed. - Does mother Watch TV?
-(YES / NO) - Does Mother Listen to Radio?
-(YES / NO)
+- Tick the Respective box: - Gone to school: Tick the relevant Box YES / No. - o If Studied, What was the HIGHEST Class Completed: write down the highest Class she has passed?
+Do not write the class from which she left school but the class she has completed. - o Tick if attended any Literacy Program: Tick the relevant Box YES / No